oddbird/oddsite/content/index.rst

     `team of designers & developers`_,
     with full transparency and daily communication.
   - **Because we're experts**,
-    we can guide you smoothly through the entire process, navigating issues before they arise.
+    we can guide you smoothly through the `entire process`_, navigating issues before they arise.
   - **Because we integrate** `design and code and content`_, our software is built to last, and keep your maintenance costs low.

   .. _`team of designers & developers`: /birds/
+  .. _entire process: /services/planning/
   .. _design and code and content: /services/

   We know you have options,
   and we'd love to talk more.
-  We think you'll be happy with the results.
+  **We think you'll be happy with the results.**

 .. callmacro:: projects/splash.macros.j2#splash_list
-  :headline: 'Featured Clients'
+  :headline: 'Featured Projects'
   :url: '/work/'